 Why we have to transform from concept creatives to behavioural designers.

 I was recently asked about the future of creativity in marketing.
 My simple response was: the future is bright.
-These are unbelievably interesting times in which creative problem solving has not only become more exciting, but also more necessary than ever before.
+These are unbelievably interesting times in which creative problem solving has not only become more exciting but also more necessary than ever before.
 Creativity and marketing can play a crucial role in solving social and behavioural problems.
-Not only giving creativity the power to change the world, but providing marketing with a new lifeline.
+Not only giving creativity the power to change the world but providing marketing with a new lifeline.
 Our best is yet to come.
 We just have to make one shift: we have to transform from concept creatives to behavioural designers.

-Don’t get me wrong: we don’t necessarily have to save dolphins or hug trees to build business.
+Don’t get me wrong: we don’t necessarily have to save dolphins or hug trees to build a business.
 But becoming more meaningful is inevitable and incredibly exciting at the same time.
 What is meaningful then?
 I think you are meaningful if you want to help people make better decisions; even if it takes you to change your perspective or rethink existing paradigms.

 “I think you are meaningful if you are willing to help people make the choices that will benefit them today or will benefit their future.”

 And I think being meaningful is not an option, but should be mandatory.
 We are all in the post-information age, meaning we all have access to knowledge and technologies acquired during the technical and scientific-information revolution.
 Not using the knowledge and tools to improve the lives of people, to me is the same as still stimulating a teenager to start smoking a package of cigarettes a day while being aware he will end up with lung cancer.
 We are not in the fifties anymore.
 We know things.
 Better still, as Ray Kurzweil states we are in an era of accelerating intelligence.
 The rate in which we require new insights and technologies makes ignorance or apathy inexcusable.